a0m0rajab/GitObjects/README.md

 Find the latest commit in h:  `c = h.getLatestCommit()`  This is a Git object of the first kind.

 This object has all the information about the Commit:
-* what: SHA and pointer to the Tree (contents)
+* what: human-readable name (need not be unique)
+* who: the author (name and e-mail)
 * when: time in msec and as date string
-* name: human-readable name (need not be unique)
+* contents: Tree reference (root directory)
-* parent(s): 0, 1, or 2 SHA links
+* parent(s): 0, 1, or 2 Commit references
-* who: the author (name and e-mail)

 ![latest commit](images/latest%20commit.PNG)